Skip to Main Content

 • Take a bath the night before the procedure using a disinfectant cleanser provided by the care team

-• Follow instructions on when to stop having food or drink before anesthesia
+• Follow fasting guidelines or instructions on when to stop having food or drink before anesthesia

 What to expect during the bone marrow harvest

-Bone marrow harvest is usually performed in an operating room under general anesthesia.
-The donor will be asleep during the procedure.
+Bone marrow harvest is usually performed in an operating room under general anesthesia, which causes a complete loss of consciousness like a deep sleep.
 The medical staff may use other forms of anesthesia to control pain.

-A small sample of bone marrow is removed using a thin, hollow needle attached to a syringe.
+Bone marrow is collected using a hollow needle attached to a syringe.

-A small sample of bone marrow is removed using a thin, hollow needle attached to a syringe.
+Bone marrow is collected using a hollow needle attached to a syringe.

 What to expect after a bone marrow harvest